 Setup Website Monitoring System:

-It is the to setup your website monitoring, simply follow the steps.
+It is to set up your website monitoring, simply follow the steps.

 - First of all, create your copy of the Website Monitor spreadsheet in your Google Docs account using this link.